meena-rathi/expensestracker/README.md

 ![Expenses From & Budget Form](src/Documentions/design/expensesform.JPG)

 - The user can click on a toggle to view the form and enter the monthly budget.
-If they wish to increase the budget, they can do so easily.
+If they wants to change the bughets enter new budget it will replace with new one.

 - Once the user submits the expense form, they can see the updated list of expenses.